 LERW Watershed Project

-UPCOMING EVENTS: The next LERW Steering Committee meeting will be Tuesday, July 11th @ 1:00 pm at the Clay Co.
-SWCD office in Brazil.
+UPCOMING EVENTS: The next LERW Steering Committee meeting will be Thursday, June 20th, 2024 at 1:00 pm ET in the Clay Co.
+SWCD Office.

 The Lower Eel River watershed is primarily situated in Clay County and with acreage spanning into Owen, Greene, and Vigo counties.
 This 241,265 acre watershed is in its final installment of 319 grant-funded implementation, which will conclude in 2025.
 This 319 grant is the largest one yet, with a total value of $703,601.60 ($422,161 grant funding + $281,440.60 match/in-kind), including $270,561 obligated for cost-share funding.